python-poetry/poetry/docs/cli.md

 poetry install --no-directory
 ```

+This is mainly useful for caching in CI or when building Docker images.
+See the [FAQ entry]({{< relref "faq#poetry-busts-my-docker-cache-because-it-requires-me-to-copy-my-source-files-in-before-installing-3rd-party-dependencies" >}}) for more information on this option.

 By default `poetry` does not compile Python source files to bytecode during installation.
 This speeds up the installation process, but the first execution may take a little more
 time because Python then compiles source files to bytecode automatically.